guykogus/SwifterJSON/README.md

 }
 ```

-### Using `CodableJSON`
+### Using `SwifterJSON`

-Since JSON has a fixed set of types there's no need to perform all these casts in long form. `CodableJSON` uses an `enum` to store each type.
+Since JSON has a fixed set of types there's no need to perform all these casts in long form. `SwifterJSON` uses an `enum` to store each type.
 With the aid of some helper functions, accessing the JSON values is now significantly shorter and easier.

 ```Swift
 let companies = try JSONDecoder().decode(JSON.self, from: companiesData)